Imposter syndrome at work: manage the monster of self-doubt

 Many larger employers have an in-house mentoring program, so it’s always worth checking.
 You’ll be paired up with someone you don’t work with directly who's been there long enough to lend a valuable ear.

-7. Join a supportive graduate program such as Wiley Edge
+7. Join a supportive graduate programme such as mthree

 You don’t have to apply to companies directly.
 Instead, you could choose a graduate program like ours.
 We believe you’re good enough – you just need a hand to unlock your potential.